Fergus-OH/lightning-Helmholtz-solver/README.md

 <!-- For a sound-soft object, Homogeneous boundary conditions  -->

 Solving for the scattered field can be written as an inhomogeneous problem, suitable for our solver:

-`helmholtz.m` solves the following inhomogeneous problem
+This boils down to the following inhomogeneous boundary value problem

 $$\Delta u^{\text{s}}(z) + k^2u^{\text{s}}(z) = 0, \quad z \in \Omega$$